Community Grants

 An application will not be considered if:

-• Received after the grant deadline.
+• Received after the deadline.

 • Any information is incomplete.